mremolt/gallery-app/README.md

 ## Development server

-Run `npm run api` for a dev API server Navigate to `http://localhost:3000/` to see what is included.
+Run `npm run api` for a dev API server.
+Navigate to `http://localhost:3000/` to see what is included.

 ## Code scaffolding